plahteenlahti/lahteenlahti.fi/content/weeklies/2018-1/index.md

 1. **[Turning Tinder into a progressive web app**](https://medium.com/@addyosmani/a-tinder-progressive-web-app-performance-case-study-78919d98ece0)
 2. **[How to be an effective remote developer**](https://www.youtube.com/watch?v=7AFjtuANfeM&feature=youtu.be)

 Progressive web apps are the shit, at least if you believe Google.
-Tinder also made swiped right on PWAs recently and there’s [now a great case study on how this actually done.](https://medium.com/@addyosmani/a-tinder-progressive-web-app-performance-case-study-78919d98ece0)
+Tinder also made swiped right on PWAs recently and there’s [now a great case study on how this was actually done.](https://medium.com/@addyosmani/a-tinder-progressive-web-app-performance-case-study-78919d98ece0)

-Distributed teams are not easy, but doing them well is extremely rewarding.
-[Here’s a good talk on this subject](http://Distributed).

 ---